UselessGuru/UG-Miner/README.md

 If '+' is used, then only the explicitly enabled algorithms are used
 If '-' is used, then all algorithms except the disabled ones are used

-Do not combine '+' and '-' for the same algorithm.
+Do not combine '+' and '-' concurrently.

 This parameter is not case sensitive.